hablapps/pairstrading/PostPairsTrading.md

 pvalues:fcoint .'
 0f^@\:[;`close](@/:[t]') pairs
 ```

 Now, with our p-values in hand, we can plot it and **visually identify** which asset is more favorable.
-To do this, we first need to adapt our p-values into a lower triangular matrix:
+To do this, we first need to adapt our p-values into a lower triangular matrix.
+This decision will become clear when we present the final graph:
 ```q
 matrix: m,'not null reverse m:-1 rotate sums[til count[syms]] _ reverse pvalues
 ```

-In this code, we use the cut `(_)` operator to reshape our p-values and then append 1s (using a trick with null values) at the end of each row to make the matrix square.
-This transformation prepares the p-values for effective visualization.
+The details aren't crucial, but if you're curious about the implementation, we just use the cut (`_`) operator to reshape our p-values, and then append 1s (using a trick with null values) to the end of each row to form a square matrix.
+This transformation readies the p-values for effective visualization.

 Then, we can leverage PyKX once again to bring the `heatmap` module from `seaborn` a prominent data visualization library in the Python ecosystem to q: